-I am writing to you to express my concern over the government’s failure to act on its promises on immigration detention.
+I am writing to you to express my concern over the government’s use of immigration detention.

-People can be detained by the administrative authority of the Home Office.
+People are being taken from our communities and deprived of their liberty and dignity, solely because they do not have or cannot prove they have the correct immigration papers.
 There is no time limit on how long individuals can be detained under these powers.
 The decision to detain is an administrative process – it is not a judicial procedure.

-In too many cases, Home Office practice does not reflect Home Office policy.
-People are detained for months, if not years, on end, and decisions to detain are frequently not taken as a last resort.
+People are detained for months, if not years, on end, and decisions to detain are frequently not – as should be the case under current law and policy – taken as a last resort.

 The nine-month parliamentary inquiry resulted in a report calling for fundamental reform of the detention system, including: